Eucrow/sapmuebase/README.md

 ## Functions available:
 ### import_muestreos_up()
 Import the 'muestreos tallas por up' files from SIRENO.
+Convert the code variables to factors.

 ### Use:
 ```